 Determining the appropriate meditation duration for a 10-year-old:

-- Start with shorter sessions: Begin with 5-minute meditation sessions to allow your child to get comfortable with the practice and gradually increase the duration as they become more familiar with it.
+- Start with shorter sessions: Begin with 5-minute meditation sessions to allow your child to get comfortable with the practice and gradually increase the duration as they become more familiar with it.- Observe their attention span: If your child seems restless or distracted during longer sessions, consider shortening the duration until they can maintain focus for a longer period.

 - Seek their input: Involve your child in deciding the length of their meditation sessions.
 This empowers them to take ownership of their practice and encourages them to participate willingly.